matiasagado/matiasagado/README.md

 =============================
 University of San Francisco
 ---------------------------
 I am studying computer science at the University of San Francisco.
-I have been learning this field sing January of 2022.
+I have been enrolled since January of 2022.
 As I progress through this degree, I am developing a passion to understand and learn more.
 I hope to have a few projects of my own on here soon!
 * 🌍  I'm based in San Francisco
 * ✉️  You can contact me at [mfagado@dons.usfca.edu](mailto:mfagado@dons.usfca.edu)
 * 🚀  I'm currently working on [Elevator Simulation](http://github.com/matiasagado/elevator-simulation-matiasagado)